samus-io/tablab-steps/steps/vJcwOpMALniFbEpADXdsev4CYCdkfU6r9MP/en/README.md

   * The `Teller` role might have permissions to deposit and withdraw funds.
   * The `Manager` role might have permissions to approve large transactions and generate reports.
   * The `Administrator` role might have permissions to manage user accounts and system configurations.
 * Users are assigned one or more roles based on their job responsibilities.
-For example, a bank teller might be assigned the **Teller** role, while a bank manager might be assigned both the **Manage**" and **Telle** roles.
+For example, a bank teller might be assigned the **Teller** role, while a bank manager might be assigned both the **Manage** and **Teller** roles.

 ### Pros of RBAC